In search of tigers but only found some mating hyenas - much rarer!

-Today our old friend the fog was back in town.
-It didn’t look very hopeful for spotting tigers, but nonetheless we followed the previous day’s routine, except we put on as many layers of clothes as we could comfortably manage without resembling the Michelin man.
+Our 3rd safari was another morning drive and old friend the fog was back in town.
+It didn’t look very hopeful for spotting tigers, but nonetheless, we followed the previous day’s routine, except we put on as many layers of clothes as we could comfortably manage without resembling the Michelin man.
 Even with these clothes on and the blankets and hot water bottles, it was still cold.

 Our journey today took us to another sector of the park.
-Ranthambore National Park is vast, covering approximately 110 square miles, and is home to 60 or so tigers.
-There are no fences or walls around the park to contain the tigers, they are truly wild.
-Indeed, during our stay at the resort fresh tiger paw prints were found not too far from the tents and cabins!
 The drive was about 30 minutes, taking us through a local town, which again presented us with further evidence of the harsh life led by those living in rural India.
 By the time we entered the park the fog had lifted, and we were feeling a little warmer, but still grateful for the extra layers of clothing we had decided to wear.
-This section of the park felt like it had previously been a used as a residence as there were many signs of man’s occupation.
+This section of the park felt like it had previously been used as a residence as there were many signs of man’s occupation.
 The tall grasses and scrub gave way to a more rugged landscape and soon we had climbed high above the valley floor and were treated to spectacular views across mountainous terrain.
 The trail was bumpy, but it made it all the more fun to be jiggled and tossed as we worked our way up and over the hill.
-On the other side we ran to the boundary of the park and the perimeter wall.
+On the other side, we ran to the boundary of the park and the perimeter wall.
 Here there was a quarry with a watering hole, apparently a popular haunt for the tigers … but not today.
-A short distance from the quarry we entered a lightly wooded area where we came to relatively close quarters with a sloth bear, which are quite large.
-For most people this was exciting but having got up to within a few feet of grizzly bears in the US it was not quite as thrilling for me!
+A short distance from the quarry we entered a lightly wooded area where we came to relatively close quarters with a sloth bear, which was quite large.
+For most people, this was exciting but having got up to within a few feet of grizzly bears in the US it was not quite as thrilling for me!
 It was now getting towards time to return back to the resort and we had yet to see even a glimpse of a tiger – disappointing yes, but we had still enjoyed our time in Ranthambore.